Mérida, Spain: Climate

+Annual Events

+Emerita Lvdica

+Each year the city holds a week-long event to celebrate the Roman history of the area.
+The "games" (lvdica) include scheduled events throughout the city during the day and into Mérida's comfortable evenings.
+They include parades, brightly-costumed attendees, fiercely-armored gladiators, mock battles in the ancient amphitheater, plus some simulation of the daily life in that period.
+The schedule is roughly the last week of May until the first weekend in June and should be checked in advance by visiting the city's schedule of events page.

 Culture

 Main sights

 Among the remaining Roman monuments are:

 The Puente Romano, a bridge over the Guadiana River that is still used by pedestrians, and the longest of all existing Roman bridges.
 Annexed is a fortification (the Alcazaba), built by the Muslim emir Abd ar-Rahman II in 835 on the Roman walls and Roman-Visigothic edifices in the area.
 The court houses Roman mosaics, while underground is a Visigothic cistern.